ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 Rate Signal High Bits, and the least significant bit is the most significant bit of the Version field.

-When sent by a QUIC endpoint, the Rate Signal is set to 127, to indicate that no rate limit is in place or that the SCONE protocol is not supported by network elements on the path.
+When sent by a QUIC endpoint, the Rate Signal is set to 127.
+Receiving a value of 127 indicates that throughput advice is unknown, either because network elements on the path are not providing advice or they do not support SCONE.
 All other values (0 through 126) represent the ceiling of rates advised by the network element(s) on the path.

 The rate limits follow a logarithmic scale defined as: